International Students House

 Do some charity work

 Christmas is a time for showing that you care, and for spreading some joy.
 With that in mind, it’s important to remember those who are less fortunate at this time of year.
 A quick Google search, or a simple enquiry at your Student Union, will let you know where you could volunteer some time and effort to help the poor, the homeless, or the elderly.
-Perhaps you and your friends could spend the day at a shelter feeding those who are in need?
-It would be a wonderful way to give back to the community.
+Many shelters serve warm meals and offer a safe place for the homeless, but they often need extra help around Christmas.
+You and your friends could offer to serve meals, help with kitchen duties, or simply sit and talk with residents, offering friendship and warmth.

 Rest!